 Inotek Pharmaceuticals Corporation (the "Company") is a clinical-stage biopharmaceutical company advancing molecules with novel mechanisms of action to address significant diseases of the eye.
-The Company's business strategy is to develop and progress its product candidates through human clinical trials.
+The Company's business strategy is to develop and progress its product candidates through human clinical trials and commercialize such products if successfully developed.
 The Company's headquarters are located in Lexington, Massachusetts.